ksDreamer/Awesome-VLA-Robotics/README.md

+# Recommended Resource
+1. Springer Handbook of Robotics, 2nd 2016
+A wikipedia of robotics.
+Although it's published in 2016, the contents insides are very valuable and not outdated, helping you build up basic understanding and wide-range knowledge of robotics.

 ---
+TODO:
-TODO: Diffusion Policy, Cheng-Chi, Diffusion model on Robotics.
+1. Diffusion Policy, Cheng-Chi, Diffusion model on Robotics.
+2. Small Language Model/Edge AI/On-Device Intelligence + Robotics
+3. What about the middle layers(locomotion, manipulation)?
+What is the deviding principle.
+4. Learning-based and Model-based in motion planning and control field.the RL-based method is having more and more attention than traditional dynamics and kinematic model based control method.